Skip to main content

 tip

-If you need to extract a specific folder within the repository the syntax git::ssh://git@github.com/ORG/REPOSITORY//PATH?ref=<TAG|BRANCH|COMMIT>
+In case there is a need to extract a specific folder within the repository, the syntax git::ssh://git@github.com/ORG/REPOSITORY//PATH?ref=<TAG|BRANCH|COMMIT> can be utilized.

 Using HTTP Authentication

-1. Create a Kubernetes secret containing the username and password
+1. Create a Kubernetes secret containing the username and password:

 $ kubectl -n app create secret generic httpauth --from-literal=GIT_USERNAME=USERNAME --from-literal=GIT_PASSWORD=PASSWORD

-1. Update the Configuration to include the authentication reference
+1. Update the Configuration to include the authentication reference:

 spec: